KediSinsCreed/-GymPro-the-Web-Programming-Project/README.md

-Download the zipped file its it.
+unzip the zip for unzipping zip